Hiring a Local Lawyer

 Posted on: November 12th, 2018 by Charles J. Barber

 A fender bender is a low impact accident that happens when someone who’s not paying attention, or who is distracted runs into the vehicle in front of them.
 Often, there’s not much damage and injuries can be minor.
 The important thing to remember with a fender bender is that if there is any damage to your vehicle there very likely is damage to you.
 Several days later, you may discover symptoms of whiplash or an achy back as a result of the accident.
 There are often times when severe injuries can result from a minor accident.
-That’s why it’s so important to get medical treatment as soon as you can after your accident.
-We see fender bender cases all the time, and the vast majority of them are caused by the person in the rear, but there are occasions when that’s not the case.
-So always contact an attorney to see what your options are.
+That’s why it’s very important to get medical treatment as soon as you can after your accident.
+Always contact an attorney to see what your options are.

 Unfortunately, more serious accidents do occur, and the more damage done to the car often means more damage to the body.
 Obviously, a wreck with an 18-wheeler can be completely devastating considering the size and weight of these trucks.
-These cases can be very complex, and the scenes may need to be independently investigated to figure out the at-fault driver.
+These cases can be very complex, and the scenes and vehicles may need to be independently investigated.
 Of course, it’s imperative that you seek medical attention right away and make sure that an accident report is done.

 As always, if you have any further questions concerning any type of car accident, call us at (251) 300-2000, no matter what time of day it is.
-Or come by our office at 51 North Florida Street.
+You may come by our office at 51 North Florida Street and meet with an injury attorney.
+You never need an appointment.

 The news recently has been full of stories about faulty parts on vehicles that have been recalled.
 To find out the most up-to-date recall information for your vehicle, you can go online to recalls.gov, or you can go to the manufacturer’s website and put in your VIN number.
 Also, your local dealer will be able to tell you what recalls are available for your vehicle.
 Again, this is a very important fix for your car or truck, and it affects a wide range of vehicles from 2000 onward.
-To have a recall fixed costs you absolutely nothing.
+You should not have to pay anything to have a recall fixed.

-The most common recall we hear about is airbags, and it is especially important to get these fixed right away because airbags are meant to save lives.
-These vehicles are being recalled because when the airbags deploy, there have been instances of shrapnel from the airbag injuring driver’s and passenger’s.
+The most common recall we hear about concerns faulty airbags.
+It is especially important to get these recalls fixed right away because airbags are meant to save lives.
+When a faulty airbags deploys, there have been instances of shrapnel exploding from the airbag injuring drivers and passengers.
 If your vehicle is affected, it is very important that you get this problem fixed as soon as you can, so that in the unfortunate event that your airbags deploy, they are able to do their job and protect you.
 Airbags are supposed to help, not hurt.

 If you were involved in an accident where your vehicle’s airbag deployed, and you were injured by shrapnel, you should contact a personal injury lawyer that handles product liability cases.
 At Greene and Phillips, we have experience helping our clients recover money for their injuries due to faultily designed products.
 It’s important to call a lawyer as soon as you can after an incident like this, because important evidence can be harder to obtain the longer you wait.

-If you have any further questions, or think you may have a case, call us at 300-2000, or stop by our office on Florida Street any time.
+If you have any further questions, or think you may have a case, call us at 251-300-2000, or stop by our office at 51 N. Florida street.
+We have a team of injury lawyers ready to help you.

 Pedestrian Rights and Safety